Validated integration of semilinear parabolic PDEs: Domain decomposition

-The key aspect that we wish to emphasize is that we still validate the entire solution at once, which means that this setup can then be used to solve boundary value problems in time, for instance between local unstable and stable manifolds of objects of interest.
+A key aspect that we wish to emphasize is that, thanks to these matching conditions, we still validate the entire solution at once.
+This means the domain decomposition setup can then be used to solve boundary value problems in time, for instance between local unstable and stable manifolds of objects of interest.
 This will be the subject of a future work.

 An alternative approach for long time integration is time stepping: we also decompose the time domain, but then validate the solution on each subdomain successively, while rigorously propagating the errors/enclosures obtained at each step.
 While this direction is not the main focus of our work, the approach we developed can also handle time-stepping, which we describe in more detail in Appendix~\ref{app:timestepping}.